ahsatal-pierre/Portfolio/README.md

 ## Concept

     it's a simple portfolio.
-Even though I think it would have been better to do it only with html, css and javascript; I decided to use React, with a bit of bootstrap.
+Even though I think it would have been better to do it only with html, css and javascript; I decided to use React, ExpressJS, MySQL and a bit of bootstrap.
 Just for fun.
 And for practice.

     I chose to create it in the brutalist style.
     Like concrete, I wanted to give this website a primitive or wild look.
 In this, the use of other technologies